The Western megadrought is revealing America's 'lost national park'

 While water managers debate that change in increasingly urgent conferences, the conversation about Lake Powell's future is already happening on its shrinking shores.

 Lake Powell Marinas, a boat rental company on the reservoir, is advertising for people to come see the natural features revealed by the lower water levels.
-The mayor of Page, Arizona, a town built for and by Lake Powell, is talking publicly about a re-envisioned future.
+The mayor of Page, Ariz., a town built for and by Lake Powell, is talking publicly about a reenvisioned future.
 Houseboaters like Dombrowski are debating whether to sell or hold.

 To Balken, the effort to drain Lake Powell has often felt like "Don Quixote, tilting at windmills," he says.
 "People thought we were crazy."